eXotech-code/kotki/known-bugs.md

 It should be able to make a new file if there are none already in the folder.
 ## Severity
 Medium

+# Bug #3
+## Lines cover each other
+If there are two bundles coming from one set of parents, the lines connecting the bundles to the parents get shadowed by each other.
+Possible fix: Move one line above the other.
+## Severity
+Low